 A statement on my teaching philosophy:

-I see the world of music theory and composition in this way – as a large jigsaw puzzle waiting to be connected together through imagination and innovation.
-This is no ordinary 1000-piece rectangular arrangement, mind you; our puzzle has many, many more pieces of all shapes and sizes.
-It is borderless, multi-dimensional, comes with no guiding illustration or box, and contains a number of extraneous pieces intended to distract the puzzler.
+There is a room in my childhood home whose walls are decorated with countless jigsaw puzzles that my friends, family, and I assembled over the years.
+Even today, "puzzling" is one of my favorite ways to stimulate creativity: forcing myself to search for patterns between the pieces and inventing new strategies for categorizing, relating, and understanding them.
+In a similar manner, I see the world of music theory and composition as a metaphorical jigsaw puzzle whose intricacy, brilliance, and interconnectivity are waiting to be explored and discovered.
+This is no ordinary 1000-piece rectangular arrangement, mind you; our musical puzzle has many, many more pieces of all shapes and sizes.
+It is borderless, multi-dimensional, comes with no guiding illustration or box, and contains several extraneous pieces intended to distract the puzzler.
 How fascinating it is to explore the countless creative possibilities this puzzle presents to us!

 Approximately 75% of the way through a puzzle, the assemblers will begin to understand the full breadth of the artwork taking shape—for the first time, everything comes into focus and starts to make sense.
 Moments like these excite me the most: those times when you think you have the trick figured out but then the magician does something even more spectacular, or when you realize that opening an umbrella indoors or walking under a ladder isn’t actually bad luck (it’s just dangerous), or when you discover that augmented sixth chords in Mozart and tritone substitutions in Coltrane can be derived from the same theoretical principle—when larger, underlying concepts become apparent.